Hofer-Julian/slidev-presentations/2025-07-europython-main-presentation/slides.md

 ---

 <h1 style="color: var(--slidev-theme-primary)">Unlocking Hidden Power of Conda with Pixi</h1>
+By Prefix.dev GmbH

 ---
-layout: image-right
+layout: two-cols
-image: julian.jpg
 ---

-# About Me ⚠️⚠️
+# About Us

-- 👤 Julian Hofer
+- 📦 Focused on solving Package Management
+- 🚀 Startup, 2.5 years old
+- 🌐 Fully remote, spread around Europe
+- 🐍 Dedicated to make the conda ecosystem amazing!
-- ⚛️ Background in Physics
+- 🦀 Everything in Rust
-- 💬 Thinks that languages are cool
-- 🤓 Loves to talk about dependency management

 ---
-layout: image-right
+layout: two-cols
-image: conda.png
-backgroundSize: 15em
 ---

 # What is Conda?